dandxy89/ProjectReinforcementLearning/README.md

 # Timeline

-*   Jan -> Feb - implement various exercises from Chapters 1-7
+*   Jan -> Feb - implement various exercises from Chapters 1-5 and Chapter 8 AlphaZero TicTacToe
-*   Mar -> Apr - implement various exercises from the remaining chapters
+*   Mar -> Apr - implement various exercises from the remaining chapters 5-13
 *   Apr -> May - commence the implementation of the Environment, Agent and auxiliary functionality to support the development work of the ChessZero Agent

 # Chapter 8